seveas/python-prctl/docs/index.rst

 .. attribute:: securebits.no_setuid_fixup

-  Setting this flag stops the kernel from adjusting capability sets when the threads's effective and file system UIDs are switched between zero and non-zero values.
+  Setting this flag stops the kernel from adjusting capability sets when the thread's effective and file system UIDs are switched between zero and non-zero values.
 (See the subsection Effect of User ID Changes on Capabilities in :manpage:`capabilities(7)`)